rasadeghnasab/validation-power/README.md

 Quick Start
 ----------------

-You can quickly validate a form by just attach validationPower plugin to the form, and if you have some html5 validation roles attributes on your html the plugin uses those attributes as best as possible.
+You can quickly validate a form by simply loading the validation-power plugin in your html page, and if you have some html5 validation roles attributes on your html the plugin uses those attributes as best as possible.

     <!DOCTYPE html>
     <html lang="en">